 Micro Grants Program

-Eligibility: Any farmer, logger, forester, forest landowner or Pure Catskills member with business property inside the New York City Watershed, preference will be given to WAC participants.
+ELIGIBILITY: Any farmer, logger, forester, forest landowner or Pure Catskills member with business property inside the West of Hudson NYC Watershed, preference will be given to WAC participants.
+Refer to our NYC Watershed Map for more details.

-Request for Applicants (RFA): A Request for Applications will be issued via existing WAC social media and local publications.
-The next available grant round will be April 1-30th, 2019.
+REQUEST FOR APPLICANTS (RFA): A Request for Applications will be issued via existing WAC social media and local publications.
+The next available grant round is April 1 through April 30, 2019.
 Awards will be made 30 days after the deadline.

 1. Eligible applicants must submit a complete grant application by the application deadline listed in the RFA in order to be eligible for review.